prettydiff/simple/readme.md

 * choose a number system that is more precise than IEEE double floating point precision, here are some candidates:
    - DEC64
    - libdfp
+* determine alpha character support in numbers to determine radix and numeric constants
 * write a parser/repl
 * define default methods
 * evaluate chosen number format to determine if words can start with numbers